GregoryLeMasurier/NLP-Final-Project/randomInit/README.md

-#Random Pegasus Model
+# Random Pegasus Model
 A randomly initialized Pegasus model, trained for 1 epoch.

-#Wandb
+# Wandb:
 This run can be seen here: https://wandb.ai/glemasurier/PegasusSummarization/runs/1eiapfws?workspace=user-glemasurier

-#Examples of generated summaries:
+# Examples of generated summaries:
 Summary: ['The new-year-old was found in the hospital in the hospital .
 The couple', 'The newyear-old was found in the hospital of a car in the hospital .', 'The new-year-old was found in the hospital of a wife in the hospital ', 'The ne wyear-old man was found in a home of the hospital .
 The couple', 'The new-year-old was found dead in the hospital of the car .
 The', 'The newyear-old was found dead in the hospital in the hospital .
 The mother', 'The newyear-old was foun d in a home of a car in the home .', 'The new-year-old was a first-year-old girl in the world ']